extent-framework/extentreports-java/Readme.md

 extent.attachReporter(sparkFail, sparkAll);
 ```

-* View limiting and ordering.
+#### View limiting and ordering
 The below will limit to 2 views, with DASHBOARD view the primary one,
 followed by TEST.
 No other views will be displayed.
 Default setting is to display all views in this
 order: TEST, TAG, EXCEPTION, DASHBOARD.